cinnData/DataSci/[DS-04E] Example - Netflix data.md

 Finally, we can export the data to a CSV file by means of the method `.to_csv()`.
 You can edit the path of the file if you don't it to be placed in the working directory.

 ```
-In [20]: df.to_csv('netflix.csv', index=False)
+In [18]: df.to_csv('netflix.csv', index=False)
 ```

 The argument `index=False` has been used to skip the default of `.to_csv()`, which adds the index as the first column.

 ## Homework

-1. The Netflix Lever page also contains a **workplace type** label, such as *ON-SITE* or *REMOTE*.
-Add this field to the data set.

-2. An additional label, such as *FULL-TIME* or *PIPELINE*, indicates the **commitment**.
+1. An additional label, such as *FULL-TIME* or *PIPELINE*, indicates the **commitment**.
 Add this field to the the data set.
 Note that this label is sometimes missing, so `.find_all()` will return a shorter list, that will not match the other lists.
 You have to use a process that allows for placing a `NaN` value where the commitment is missing.

+2. Coupa Software is a technology platform for Business Spend Management, headquartered in San Mateo, California, with offices throughout Europe, Latin America, and Asia Pacific.
+Coupa also posts job positions in Lever (`https://jobs.lever.co/coupa`).
+Capture data on these job posts as we have done for Netflix and save them to a CSV file.
+Do you find positions in India whose job title is related to data?